galonpy/circulatescience/README.md

 ## 🔧 How It Works

-1. You share your publication url or pdf to the admin (galon@umich.edu) or to https://circulatescience.com/ (website in construction)
+1. You share your publication url or pdf to the admin (galon@umich.edu) or to https://circulatescience.com/ (website in construction).
 2. Circulate identifies scholars who are likely to engage and share your work.
 3. We provide tips on writing several warm emails a day to the peers who are highly likely to circulate your work.